srisankaran/semos_Firmware/README.md

 - [ ] **Enhanced Web Interface** – To expand firmware–website integration for richer visualization, control, and analytics.

 ## 💡 Summary
-- ACSense is built for precision, reliability, and expandability.
+- Semos is built for precision, reliability, and expandability.
 - It serves as a robust foundation for academic, industrial, and research-based energy monitoring systems, combining IoT intelligence with real-world stability.